aitgcodes/litesoph-wiki/source/feature_and_implementations/algorithm/simulations/simulations.rst

 Simulations of Photo-Induced Properties using LITESOPH
 ========================================================

-Photophysical processes are initiated by the absorption of light by the molecules.
+Photophysical and photochemical processes are initiated by the absorption of light by the molecules.
-After light irradiation molecules get promoted to the electronic excited state.
-In the excited state, molecules can undergo a reaction on the same PES or they can deactivate to a ground electronic state via radiative channels like `fluorescence <https://en.wikipedia.org/wiki/Fluorescence>`_ and
+After light irradiation molecules get promoted to the electronic excited state, where molecules can undergo a reaction on the same PES or they can deactivate to a ground electronic state via radiative channels like `fluorescence <https://en.wikipedia.org/wiki/Fluorescence>`_ and
 `phosphorescence <https://en.wikipedia.org/wiki/Phosphorescence>`_ or nonradiative channels like internal conversion ( IC_ ), and intersystem
 crossing (`ISC <https://en.wikipedia.org/wiki/Intersystem_crossing>`_).
 To understand the photophysics and photochemistry of a system,